-Customer due diligence is required by state anti-money laundering legislation throughout the onboarding process.
+Customer due diligence is required by state's anti-money laundering legislation throughout the onboarding process.
 Before anybody may be onboarded, the checks must properly validate their identification.
-Furthermore, AUSTRAC requires continual surveillance in order to determine a risk level.
+Furthermore, AUSTRAC requires continual surveillance in order to determine the risk levels.
 Customers' risk ratings must be established, and client profiles must be updated on a regular basis.

 Companies must conduct enhanced due diligence examinations on all high-risk individuals after fulfilling the basic due diligence requirements and developing client profiles based on this risk assessments.
 It is required to check them against worldwide watchlists.

 AML compliance is no more a simple task in Australia and other places around the world.
 This year's regulatory landscape has changed significantly in the country.
 AUSTRAC has modified regulations, while the government has released new anti-money laundering measures known as Tranche 1.5, as well as supporting guidelines from AUSTRAC.
 Consequently, the Australian business community is now free to use a third-party AML service.

 Ongoing monitoring is one of the crucial aspects of AML laws in Australia.
 These laws require financial institutions and other regulated entities to regularly monitor and report suspicious transactions, which helps to identify and prevent money laundering and other financial crimes.
 Ongoing monitoring is important because it allows companies to identify and mitigate any potential risks posed by their customers and transactions in a timely manner.
 This helps to ensure that AML laws are effectively enforced and that the financial system remains free from criminal activities.

 Companies must have the right systems, processes, and procedures in place to carry out ongoing monitoring, which is a constant process that requires careful attention to detail and a commitment to ensuring that AML laws are being followed.